-One of the most beneficial things you can do when trying to acclimate to a new city and culture is to immerse yourself in the culture by exploring, trying new activities and meeting new people.
+One of the most beneficial things you can do when trying to acclimate to a new city and culture is to immerse yourself in the culture.
+There are so many ways you can learn how to be confident, such as through exploring, trying new activities and meeting new people.
 As a student, you have the unique benefit of being surrounded by countless other students in similar positions to you, so you won’t have trouble finding and making friends to explore London with.
 Being a student also means that you can join a student group, sports team, or society to connect with other students who share similar interests and passions.
 UWS offers loads of social events for students to connect both before the term begins as well as throughout as a way to relax when your courses get tough.

 Studying in London, you’ll also meet students from all walks of life and different cultures.
 You’ll have students fresh out of school as well as more mature students who have more real-world and professional experiences.
 There are more than 40 universities in London, so there is definitely no shortage of other students in your position looking to try new things and acclimate to their new life in London.